-It is hard to forget the image of Woosie’s long-term caddie, Wobbly, sprinting across the 18th green at Augusta and lifting the Wee Welshman off his feet in celebration.
-Needing to hole his putt for par to beat Jose-Maria Olazabal by one shot, fist-pumping, down on one knee, resplendent in red check trousers and a dark blue polo shirt, Woosnam became the first ever and still the only Welshman to win a Major.
+It is hard to forget the image of Woosie’s long-term caddie, Wobbly, sprinting across the 18th green at Augusta and lifting the Welshman off his feet in celebration.
+Needing to hole his putt for par to beat Jose-Maria Olazabal by one shot, fist-pumping, down on one knee, resplendent in red check trousers and a dark blue polo shirt, Woosnam became the first, and still the only, Welshman to win a Major.

-Woosnam formed part of the ‘Big 5’, who dominated golf during the 80s and 90s.
-Amazingly, Ballesteros, Lyle, Langer, Faldo and Woosnam, all born within 11 months of each other, amassed a total of 16 major championships.
+Woosnam formed part of the ‘Big Five’, who dominated golf during the 80s and 90s.
+Amazingly, Ballesteros, Lyle, Langer, Faldo and Woosnam, all born within 11 months of each other, amassed a total of 16 Major Championships.

 Known for his diminutive stature, Woosnam is still a powerful golfer.
 From lifting hay bales on his dad’s farm, he was welcomed into the World Golf Hall of Fame in 2017.

-His passion for the game and will to win were once again in evidence in the Ryder Cup.
+His passion for the game and will to win were once again in evidence in The Ryder Cup.
 As a player, he appeared in eight consecutive Ryder Cup teams, finishing with a winning record.
-In 2006, at the K Club in Ireland, he captained the Europeans to a convincing 18½ to 9½ victory over the United States.
+In 2006, at The K Club in Ireland, he captained the Europeans to a record-equalling 18½ to 9½ victory over the United States.

-Still very much playing, Woosnam has won on the PGA Champions Tour and the European Senior Tour and talks about how he “will always be a contender”.
+Still very much playing, Woosnam has won on the PGA Tour Champions and the European Senior Tour (not Legends Tour?) and talks about how he “will always be a contender”.

 |Ryder Cup Captain||2006|